mattcossins-arm/Arm-Developer-Labs-Staging/docs/Projects/Advanced/AI-Powered-Porting-Tool.md

 This project is an ideal blend of automation, machine learning, and systems programming — built with real-world impact in mind.
 The outcome could directly contribute to open source ecosystems and help bring cutting-edge bioinformatics tools to wider hardware audiences.

-## Hardware / Software Requirements
+## Hardware, Software and Skills Required

 Hardware: Access to Apple Silicon either through the cloud or with Physical hardware
-Languages: Python, Bash, Nextflow
+Languages: Familiarity with Python, Bash and Nextflow
-Tooling: nf-core pipelines, Conda, BioConda, Docker/Singularity, Snakemake
+Tooling: Experience or willing to learn nf-core pipelines, Conda, BioConda and Docker/Singularity.
+Background: Familiar with genomics or interest in computational biology.

 ## Resources